 Geophysical surveying and mapping services by Geophysical Services LLC (Established 1985)

-Geophysical Services LLC (formally Fromm Applied Technology) has provided geophysical surveying and mapping services for over thirty years.
+Geophysical Services LLC has provided geophysical surveying and mapping services for over thirty years.
 As a geophysical consulting firm, Geophysical Services LLC offers services to address issues relating to geology, mining, environmental studies, hydrogeology, locating underground storage tanks, concrete scanning, archaeology, engineering, contamination, forensic science, agriculture, real estate assessments, corrosion, electrical power and transmission line facilities, ground vibration monitoring, and underground private cable, pipe, and facility locating.

-Six interesting geophysical projects.
+Six interesting geophysical surveys.

 - Located the world’s first nuclear reactor after being buried at Argonne National Laboratory’s Site A. In addition, geophysically delineated underground rooms and tunnels.

 - Provided detailed high-resolution geophysical services (Geonics EM31 terrain conductivity survey, magnetometer survey, and GPR surveys) over approximately 37 acres, which delineated 3.3 linear miles of buried drum trenches containing an excess of 100,000 drums.